0xsyr0/Red-Team-Playbooks/3-Delivery/3-Delivery.md

 ### Configuration

-For this example i created an account on `outlook.com` which i needed for sending emails.
+For this example I created an account on `outlook.com` which I needed for sending emails.
 I highly recommend to configure a local mail server!

 For example by using `MailHog`.